nootkan/classic-press-formspammertrap-plugin/README.txt

 * **Retention Control** - Automatic deletion after 7, 14, 30, or 90 days
 * **Secure Storage** - Files protected from direct access while available to admins
 * **Complete Removal** - All upload files and folders removed during plugin uninstall
+* **Attachment Tracking** - View file information for each submission in the admin dashboard

 **Easy to Use:**

 Simply add the `[formspammertrap]` shortcode to any page or post to display the contact form.
-The plugin includes a comprehensive admin interface for configuration and security monitoring.
+The plugin includes a comprehensive admin interface for configuration, security monitoring, and submission management.

 == Installation ==